 \ Cost represents original cost for interest bearing investments and par value less unamortized discounts for non-interest bearing investments.

-Realized losses of \$211,852 and \$507,529 for the years ended June 30, 2005 and 2004, respectively, are included in investment income on the statements of activities.
+Net realized losses of \$41,143 and \$211,852 for the years ended June 30, 2006 and 2005, respectively, are included in investment income on the consolidated statements of activities.

 4. Residual Interest in Securitized Portfolios